-The media is Mediacom is definitely the plural use of the word.
-The company offers cable, Internet, and digital phone service throughout smaller markets in 22 mostly Midwestern and Southern states.
+The media in Mediacom is definitely the plural use of the word.
+The company offers cable, internet, and digital phone service throughout smaller markets in 22 mostly Midwestern and Southern states.
 Its core markets include areas in Georgia, Illinois, Iowa, Minnesota, and Missouri.
 Mediacom serves residential and small to midsized business customers.
 The company operates through Mediacom LLC and Mediacom Broadband.
 Together the subsidiaries count some 890,000 video customers, more than a million high-speed data (HSD) customers, and 400,000 phone customers.
 It also sells advertising time to local, regional and national advertisers.

 Mediacom is uniquely positioned in that it mainly competes with satellite providers for TV customers, but DIRECTV and DISH Network are unable to provide phone service over their network.
 Comcast and Time Warner Cable, the nation's top two cable companies, do not operate in Iowa, which has allowed Mediacom to flourish in the Hawkeye State.
 Video accounts for about 50% of the company's revenue, followed by HSD with 29%, business services at 11%, phone, 7%, and advertising, 4%.

 The company provides services to 1,500 communities in 22 US states, including in Georgia, Florida, Illinois, Iowa, and Missouri.